 Next to the zoo is the Reykjavik Botanical Garden.
 The garden is not overly huge but I was amazed by the range of plants that were present considering the island’s challenging climate and topography.
 Many of the plants actually grew within rocks and bloomed brilliantly!
 The botanic garden is free, so how can you say no!
 Visiting the two attractions together make for a nice afternoon.

-Learning about the Vikings in Reykjavik
+Vikings in Reykjavik

 The 871 +/- 2 The Settlement Exhibition in Reykjavik was one of our favorite attractions.
 Iceland was originally settled by the Vikings.
 However, if you travel to Iceland in hopes of seeing Viking structures you will be disappointed.
 Constructed of peat, their structures did not survive.
 However, some ruins have been discovered throughout the country.
 This particular exhibition shows the foundations of a Viking longhouse.
 The exhibit is interactive and engages you from the moment you step is using sound and light to enhance the ruins.

 One of the most prominent structures in the city is Hallgrimskirkja which is the largest church in Iceland.
 The church truly makes a graceful addition to Reykjavik panorama and the perfect perch for viewing the city.
 My daughter enjoyed a few laughs while trying to peek from behind the church’s clock.
 Also on church grounds is a magnificent statue of Leif Erikson who was born in Iceland.

 Although it can get quite nippy, walking along the harbor area is pleasant.
 The architecture is interesting—some brightly colored.
 Plus, you can take in views of the opera house, the iconic Viking Ship sculpture and the Hofdi House where Reagan and Gorbachev met for the 1986 Reykjavik Summit.